☎️ Advice on +43 (0) 664 1923560

 Basically, there are two ways to resharpen a diamond saw blade:

-• when installed
+• while installed

-• dismantled on a special machine
+• dismounted on a special machine

-Dressing Stones
+Dressing sticks

 • Aluminum oxide